l3keboy/iOS-Factzzz/README.md

 ## Factzzz features
 The Factzzz app has different features as listed below (in no particular order):
 - Generate random facts;
-- Ability to save facts (local device only!)
+- Ability to save facts (local device only!);
+- Ability to remove saved facts;
 - Share a fact;

 <br>